Leanpub Header

 A Practical Course on Data Preparation, Visualisation, and Statistical Analysis

-Introduction to R for Social Researchers is a practical, step-by-step course designed to help social researchers confidently use R for real research.
-The focus is not on programming for its own sake, but on building a solid, usable workflow for working with social science data.
+Introduction to R for Social Researchers is a practical course that will help you use R for real research.
+Rather than focusing on programming for its own sake, the course emphasises building robust, reproducible workflows for social science research, with a particular focus on data wrangling and data visualisation in R.

-By the end of the course, you will be able to work comfortably in R, understand the logic of modern R workflows, and apply R effectively to your own social research projects, using tools and practices that scale beyond this course.
+By the end of the course, you will be able to work comfortably in R and apply these skills directly to your own research projects.

 Mediation and Moderation Analysis using R